Oops! Something went wrong while submitting the form

 • Stamp-carving materials by Speedball: Speedy-cut carving rubber in white or pink, and a carving tool.
 Bring several pieces of the carving rubber to play with!

-• Bring a backpack or other tote for carrying it all in as we explore the woods and river nearby.
+• Bring a backpack or other tote for carrying everything as we explore the woods and river nearby.

 • A small portable camp stool if you wish, or a small blanket or pad for sitting on the ground